 - 802.11 Wi-Fi (R Series Plus Only)

 - USB device connector (R Series Plus Only)

 - Compact flash card slot

-- Note: When the unit is transferring data via Wi-Fi, it is in a non-clinical mode.
+Note: When the unit is transferring data via Wi-Fi, it is in a non-clinical mode.
 No treatment or monitoring of the patient is available in this mode.

-To retrieve and review event files, you may need the ZOLL RescueNet Code Review software package installed on the receiving equipment.
+To retrieve and review event files, you need one of the following software packages installed on the receiving equipment: